PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image91.png"
-style="width:5.38365in;height:1.32919in" />
+style="width:5.83348in;height:1.44025in" />

 The name **Value4** isn't quite specific enough for our needs.
 Let's rename the forth column to **LanguageId**.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image92.png"
-style="width:4.89in;height:1.14in" />
+style="width:5.84576in;height:1.36281in" />

-Finally, let's not forget to set the sort column for the new column named **LanguageId**.
+Finally, let's not forget to configure the sort column for the new column named **LanguageId**.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image93.png"
-style="width:6.31214in;height:2.19924in" />
+style="width:5.76191in;height:2.00753in" />

-You do not have to worry about setting the sort column for the two pre-existing fields named **Fields** and **Product**.
+You do not have to worry about configuring the sort column for the two pre-existing fields named **Fields** and **Product**.
 That is done automatically by Power BI Desktop when you create a new Field Parameter.
 However, you need to explicitly configure the sort column when you add